It’s no secret that knitting requires practice, time, and, yes, a little patience.

 - Suction feet prone to slipping

-The lightweight set includes plastic crochet needles for casting on/off, an integrated row counter, crank, thread holder, tension, four skeins of yarn (basic quality), and a screwdriver.
+The lightweight set includes plastic crochet needles for casting on/off, an integrated row counter, a crank, a thread holder, tension, four skeins of yarn (basic quality), and a screwdriver.

-Set up is easy: all you have to do is build in the legs and put in the suction cups to ensure steadiness while cranking — this is not as effective as table clamps, but works fine.
-While it works best for tubular knitting, this device also has a flat-panel switch.
+Set up is easy: all you have to do is build in the legs and put in the suction cups to ensure steadiness while cranking — this is not as effective as table clamps but works fine.
+Note that this device works best for tubular knitting but also has a flat-panel switch.

 This is a standard gauge machine, so weight yarn is more limited here; ideally, you should work with no more than 4 weight yarn.
-So if you’re looking to work with bulky yarn, this may not be the machine for you.
+Therefore, I recommend a more heavy-duty model if you want to work with bulky yarn.

-When purchasing a Sentro, there is an important topic to touch on.
+When purchasing a Sentro, there’s an important topic to touch on.
 Although this machine is an excellent choice, finding the right seller for purchase can get tricky.

-There are lots of sellers advertising this product on Amazon for different prices (it’s hard to find anywhere else, really), which has led to customers receiving different versions of the same machine.
-This includes a number of sets branded “Santro,” “Miaoke,” “Awperex” or even with no label at all, instead of “Sentro.”
+Many sellers are advertising this product on Amazon for different prices (it’s hard to find anywhere else, really), which has led to customers receiving different versions of the same machine.
+This includes several sets branded “Santro,” “Miaoke,” “Awperex,” or even with no label at all, instead of “Sentro.”

 So, does this mean that you could be paying for a knockoff?

-Yes and no. While labeling may be different and it’s totally understandable that you want the brand you’ve paid for, most of these machines are manufactured in the same place and are basically the exact same device.
+Yes and no. While labeling may be different, and understandably, you want the brand you’ve paid for, most of these machines are manufactured in the same place and are essentially the same device.

-To ensure you get an “official” Sentro, I suggest purchasing the machine from this seller as it’s an authorized retailer working with producers to sell on Amazon.
+To ensure you get an “official” Sentro, I suggest purchasing from this seller since it’s an authorized retailer working with producers to sell on Amazon.
 Buying directly from the Sentro store on Amazon should also guarantee you get the real deal.

-Despite this, this machine is really worth a shot if you’re a hobbyist trying out knitting machines for the first time and aiming to stay on a budget.
-You can also try the Sentro 22 needle knitting machine if you’re looking to do smaller projects.
+Despite this conundrum, this machine is undoubtedly worth a shot if you’re a hobbyist trying knitting machines for the first time and aiming to stay on a budget.
+You can also try the Sentro 22-needle sock knitting machine if you’re interested in smaller projects.